justinmahar/chrome-copy-html/README.md

 This Chrome extension allows the user to easily copy any page's HTML element to the clipboard with the press of a button or keyboard shortcut.

 Button method:
-1. Click the extension icon
+1. Click the page
-2. Click "Copy HTML" button
+2. Click the extension icon
 3. HTML is copied to clipboard

 Keyboard shortcut method: